Nursing MSN & DNP

 Lower Quality of Care

-How Nurses Can Prevent Burnout
+How to Prevent Nurse Burnout

-Fortunately, it’s possible to prevent nurse burnout before it occurs—and to treat it immediately when it happens.
-For medical institutions, preventing burnout protects their employees, patients, and their bottom line.
-Nurse managers and nurse leaders can help lower the risk in their workplace.
-And nurses themselves can take preventive and therapeutic measures for self-care.
+Fortunately, preventing nurse burnout is possible before it occurs—and you can treat it immediately when it happens.
+For medical institutions, averting burnout in nursing protects their employees, patients and their bottom line.

 Improve Schedules